Last updated on December 15, 2022

 Control decks ran some of these cards during Guilds of Ravnica’s Standard meta since they just happened to benefit from putting cards into the graveyard, but by no means were they built around it.

-Despite the dominance of aggro decks, surveil made its appearance on two different archetypes at the Pro Tour Guilds of Ravnica.
+Despite the dominance of aggro decks, surveil made its appearance in two different archetypes at the Pro Tour Guilds of Ravnica.
 Teferi, Hero of Dominaria was one deck’s centerpiece and Sinister Sabotage played a significant role in controlling the game while crafting the following turns.
-It also incidentally helped Search for Azcanta get activated quicker.
+It also incidentally helped Search for Azcanta transform quicker.

-Surveil was then reintroduced in June 2021 as one of Modern Horizon 2’s set mechanics.
+Surveil was reintroduced in June 2021 as one of Modern Horizon 2’s set mechanics.
 Dragon's Rage Channeler has seen the most play since its introduction.
 Not only does it enable itself to get bigger, but it also synergizes very well with cards that benefit from filling the graveyard.
-A new modern deck became viable in the meta with MH2’s release: Izzet Tempo.
+Izzet Tempo became a viable Modern deck in the meta with MH2’s release.
 We also saw an already-popular archetype, Izzet Blitz, get buffed with the introduction of this card.

 Dakkon, Shadow Slayer - Illustration by Richard Kane Ferguson